rohanpatelg/Project-3D/README.md

 1. Node Visualization (Requirement 1): Each node is a 3D node and is clickable with name of the file written below. :white_check_mark:

 2. Edge Visualization (Requirement 2): Based on the data the edge is connected between the nodes.
-The text(3D) of present in the edge represents the relation between nodes and is editable.:white_check_mark:
+The text(3D) of present in the edge represents the relation between nodes and is editable. :white_check_mark:

-3. User Interaction (Requirement 3): Use can easily interact with nodes and edges(zoom, pan the view and rotate):white_check_mark:
+3. User Interaction (Requirement 3): Use can easily interact with nodes and edges(zoom, pan the view and rotate). :white_check_mark: